 Contact your foster care agency or support worker to find out how to help the Aboriginal child or young person in your care best maintain his or her cultural connections.

 Relative and kinship carers can contact their support worker from the Department for Child Protection kinship care team to request training about helping children maintain cultural connections.

 Aboriginal life storybook

-The Aboriginal life story book covers such areas as cultural and kinship groups, Elders, The Dreaming, their Dreaming story and kinship genograms.
+The Aboriginal life storybook covers areas including: cultural and kinship groups, Elders, The Dreaming, Dreaming stories and kinship genograms (family trees).
 It is individualised for the young person's gender and kinship group.